KumarRobotics/kr_autonomous_flight/README.md

 # Autonomy Stack

 This is the autonomus flight code stack used at KumarRobotics.
- - For detailed instructions on how to run in the **Gazebo** simulator, please visit [this link](https://github.com/KumarRobotics/autonomy_stack/blob/master/docs/GazeboSimulatorSetup.md).
+ - For detailed instructions on how to run in the **Gazebo** simulator, please visit: https://github.com/KumarRobotics/autonomy_stack/blob/master/docs/GazeboSimulatorSetup.md.
- - For detailed instructions on how to run in the **Unity** simulator, please visit [this link](https://github.com/KumarRobotics/autonomy_stack/blob/master/docs/UnitySimulatorSetup.md).
+ - For detailed instructions on how to run in the **Unity** simulator, please visit: https://github.com/KumarRobotics/autonomy_stack/blob/master/docs/UnitySimulatorSetup.md.
- - For detailed instructions on how to run with the **real robot**, please visit [this link](https://github.com/KumarRobotics/autonomy_stack/blob/master/docs/RealRobotSetup.md)
+ - For detailed instructions on how to set up a **real robot**, please visit: https://github.com/KumarRobotics/autonomy_stack/wiki.

 ## How to build Docker images